nekuz0r/ki-rom/README.md

 ### KI2-U96 A-20351 remap

 This patch remaps I/O memory addresses to allow KI1 ROM to run on KI2 dedicated hardware.

-NOTE: for the moment only KI l1.5di is supported

 ### K12-U1 A-20383 protection bypass